Clubs & Enrichment

 Education at The Marches School radiates well beyond the classroom.
 Independent study is encouraged and staff and facilities are accessible to facilitate and support this.

 The extensive range of clubs and extra-curricular activities take place during lunchtimes and after school and include the school choir, school band, girls rugby, boys hockey, art, drama and history club, to name just a few.
-Please open the link to view the Extra-Curricular Activities Summer 2017 timetable.
+Please open the link to view the Autumn Extra-Curricular Activities 2017-18 timetable or this link for the Sporting Extra-Curricular Activities.

 Please follow the link to view the Extra-curricular Activities Policy.